What Are the Consequences of Student Loan Default?

-How You Can Avoid and Prevent Student Loan Default
+How You Can Prevent Defaulting on Student Loans

-The consequences of defaulting on your student loans can follow you for several years and negatively affect many of your future goals and decisions.
+The consequences of defaulted student loans can follow you for several years and negatively affect many of your future goals and decisions.
 It’s best to avoid student loan default at all costs and develop a plan to stay on track with your student loan repayment plan.